yashdev2712/Scroll-Animation/README.md

 2) Scrub -> make the animation smoother.

-3)Pin -> as the name suggest pin the element on the screen for the time span of element scrolling.
+3) Pin -> as the name suggest pin the element on the screen for the time span of element scrolling.